 Your Insurance Policy Determines Your Covered Losses

 Your insurance policy will state what it covers and what it excludes from coverage.
 There is no uniform or standard insurance policy.
 Every auto insurance company writes its own policies, and each company decides what it will and will not cover.

-Some companies offer many policies, ranging from “bare bones” to more comprehensive “white glove” coverage.
+Some companies offer policies ranging from “bare bones” to more comprehensive “white glove” coverage.
 There is a significant difference in the costs between these types of insurance policies.
-You will have to read your policy to find out what it will cover and what it excludes.
+You will have to read your policy to determine what it will cover and exclude.
 We can take a look at your policy and explain its terms to you.